enrell/alpine-wifi-bridge/README.md

   - Checks internet connectivity at regular intervals
   - Restores network connectivity when issues are detected
   - Periodically verifies and reinstates iptables rules if they're missing
+- **NEW**: Safe to run multiple times without breaking existing configurations
+- **NEW**: Automatically backs up network settings before making changes
+- **NEW**: Stores configuration in a file for consistent operation after updates
+- **NEW**: Auto-detects gateway IP address or allows custom specification

 ## **Prerequisites**
 - Alpine Linux.